Mello Music Group

 Mello Music Group (MMG) is an American independent record label based in Tucson, Arizona.
-Founded in 2007, Mello Music has released hip hop compilations and albums by producers and rappers such as Oddisee, Apollo Brown, Mr. Lif, Ghostface Killah, Open Mike Eagle, L'Orange, Quelle Chris, Jean Grae, Kool Keith, Nottz, Georgia Anne Muldrow, Pete Rock, and Rapper Big Pooh.
+Founded in 2007, Mello Music has released hip hop compilations and albums by producers and rappers such as Oddisee, Apollo Brown, Mr. Lif, Ghostface Killah, Open Mike Eagle, L'Orange, Quelle Chris, Jean Grae, Kool Keith, Nottz, Georgia Anne Muldrow, Pete Rock, and Big Pooh.
 In 2012, MTV Hive described MMG as having a "dedication to intelligent, street-wise boom bap", although the label has released a number of purely instrumental albums as well.
 In 2016, Forbes magazine called Mello Music Group the most successful indie rap label of the decade.

 History

 2007–2010: Founding, first releases

 An early form of the label, Mello Mixtapes, was founded by Arizona hip hop fan Michael Tolle in 2004.
 As a college deejay Tolle releases a series of hip hop mixtapes, also avidly collecting vinyl.

 Tolle graduated from the University of Arizona in 2006, and afterwards had founded an educational company that catered to international professors and teachers on sabbatical.
 After working with the company for a year, he decided he'd prefer working with music.
 He first founded Mello Music Group in the fall of 2007, using his laptop and cell phone to organize the business from his home in Tucson, Arizona.